productstudioinc/icarus/README.md

 ```

 This will guide you through:
-1. Setting up your Letta API key (or self-hosted URL)
+1. Setting up your Letta API key (or Docker server URL)
 2. Configuring Telegram (and optionally Slack, WhatsApp, Signal)
 3. Enabling heartbeat and scheduled tasks